Updated on May 6, 2020. Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 For more information on how to access CBD cannabis oil in Oklahoma, kindly contact the Oklahoma Department of Health directly.

 In February 2017, legislation was introduced to create the Oklahoma Medical Marijuana Act of 2017, which would provide an exemption from criminal action to patients who qualify for medical marijuana.
-The legislation passed in June 2018 expanded on those protections, adding safeties for patients who choose not to register for the state-issued identification cards.

 On February 6, 2017, Rep. Eric Proctor introduced House Bill 1877 to enact the Medical Marijuana Act of 2017.
 The measures proposed in the bill are thought to be a replica of what’s being considered in the Arkansas Legislature where voters legalized medical marijuana in November 2016.